 Over six gruelling, cold, backbreaking weekends under the guidance of Council engineers over 8,000 poles were cut, trucked to the site and sunk about two metres into the sand with use of a high pressure water jet.
-This was truly a community effort, with the Ladies' Committee providing continuous food and hot drinks to over 50 volunteer workers.1 a tornado which tracked the coast for a time before crossing just north of Lennox Street and cut a swathe northnorth west to Lake Ainsworth.
+This was truly a community effort, with the Ladies' Committee providing continuous food and hot drinks to over 50 volunteer workers.
+Forty-three years later, at 8.15am on 3 June 2010, the ocean delivered up

+a tornado which tracked the coast for a time before crossing just north of Lennox Street and cut a swathe northnorth west to Lake Ainsworth.
 This was followed by a water sprout which crossed further north around the 4WD entrance to Seven Mile Beach.
 During a few minutes, carnage eventuated with roofs and walls becoming missiles, pine trees snapped, houses turned to matchsticks, streets littered and caravans overturned.
 Amazingly, minor injuries only were reported with residents recalling a fearful roar as the tornado approached.
-Neighbours contacted absentee owners and assisted where possible but it was many months and in some cases, years before substantial repairs could be effected.
-Several dwellings were simply irreparable.2
+Neighbours contacted absentee owners and assisted where possible but it was many months and in some cases. years before substantial repairs could be effected.
+Several dwellings were simply irreparable.

+Centenary snippets

+By Robyn Hargrave